 Soak onions in water.
 If you’re not using a food processor to slice the onions, then soak them in cold water before slicing.
 Also, use a very sharp knife to avoid tearing up.

 It makes for the absolute best leftovers; and also freezes beautifully (actually, I prefer it the next day).

 What do you need to make Makhlouta – Lebanese whole-grain stew

-The ingredient to make are simple standard pantry grains.
-You can mix and match to your taste if needed; however, here are the ingredients I used in my recipe;
+The ingredients are simple standard pantry grains.
+You can mix and match to your taste if needed; however, here are the ingredients I used in my recipe:

 - Extra virgin olive oil